TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Introduction Package
    Example: “The official TYPO3 Introduction Package is a great place to start”

-reST
+reStructuredText
-   Exception: This is an official spelling for reStructuredText
+   This is an official spelling.
+Alternate word: **reST**, but this may be confused with REST.
+We commonly use reST within this document, because it is shorter and we assume you know we are not talking about REST here, but elsewhere, reStructuredText should be preferred.

 system extension
    "system extension" is commonly used to describe an extension shipped with the